 Read more

-On the final day of the month our club had 200 Active Members.
-All membership information is pulled from ClubRunner statistics.
-Attendance for November’s meetings was 44% (up 7% from last month).
-Average attendance at each meeting was 87 members and 20 guests.
-Our Engagement Ratio for the month was 60% (up 1% from last […]
+On the final day of December, our club had 200 Active Members, according to ClubRunner statistics.
+Attendance for December’s meetings was 40% (up 4% from last month).
+Average attendance at each meeting was 81 members and 7 guests.
+Our Engagement Ratio for the month was 54% (down 7% from last month).
+We lost one member […]

 Read more